fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 In this section, we explain the design of how Nautilus generates and mutates the testcases.

 ### 3-1.
 Generation
 Since a non-terminal may have multiple rules, we need an algorithm to decide which rule to pick up.
-Nautilus uses uniform generation algorithm.
+Nautilus uses a uniform generation algorithm.
 Let's consider the following grammar:
 ```
 <PROG> := <STMT>